sebhmg/plate-simulation/docs/source/methodology.rst

-In order to simulate geohpysical data from a physical property model, we need three things: a computational mesh, a discretization of the model within that mesh, and a means to simulate the data.
+In order to simulate geohpysical data from a physical property model, we need three things: a computational mesh, a discretization of the model within that mesh and a means to simulate the data.
 Plate simulation relies on `discretize <https://discretize.simpeg.xyz/en/main/>`_ for octree mesh creation, and `SimPEG <https://simpeg.xyz/>`_ for finite volume based forward modeling.
 Plate simulation includes a module for